Joint Quality Assessment and Example-Guided Image Processing by Disentangling Picture Appearance from Content: Evaluation

 We evaluated quality prediction accuracy on each dataset using a 10-fold random cross-validation, where 80\% of the dataset was used to train the PLS projector and the Linear SVR predictor, and 20\% was used for testing.
 The hyperparameters of the Linear SVR predictor were selected by performing five-fold cross-validation on the training dataset of each random cross-validation split.
 In addition to the combination of PLS and Linear SVR, we also experimented with Lasso and Ridge regressors, and the best regression model was chosen.
 Note that all three approaches yield linear prediction models and so, incur similar computational complexities at inference time.
 The best regressor models and their hyperparameters were identified by optimizing the average of the Pearson Correlation Coefficient (PCC) and Spearman Rank Order Correlation (SROCC) between the predicted and ground-truth subjective scores on the validation datasets.

 The quality prediction accuracies of various hand-crafted and deep quality models on the LIVE-TMHDR database are presented in Table \ref{tab:live_tmhdr_accs}, while the SDR quality prediction outcomes are presented in Table \ref{tab:sdr_accs}.
 From the Tables, it may be observed that DisQUE outperformed all the compared models compared in Table \ref{tab:live_tmhdr_accs} on the tone-mapping quality prediction task, and achieved comparable state-of-the-art (SOTA) accuracy among the compared self-supervised models on the SDR quality prediction task.
+The variation in quality prediction accuracy between datasets is generally explained by the sizes and variety of distortions present in the four datasets.
+While LIVE-IQA and CSIQ databases are small and contain a small set of distortions, TID2013 and KADID-10k datasets are larger databases with a wider variety of distortions.
+Moreover, some distortions in TID2013 and KADID-10k, such as masked noise, speckle noise, and jitter, may be unfamiliar to average human subjects.
+This may lead to higher variability in subject ratings, making quality prediction more difficult.
+Due to these reasons, most quality prediction algorithms tend to achieve lower quality prediction accuracies on TID2013 and KADID-10k compared to LIVE-IQA and CSIQ.

 We further analyzed the effect of feature subsets of DisQUE on quality prediction accuracy in an ablation study.
 As explained in Section \ref{sec:disque_quality_assessment}, DisQUE combines four subsets of features generated by applying mean and standard deviation pooling to the appearance encoder's feature maps.
 The impact of introducing each feature subset into DisQUE is quantified in Table \ref{tab:scale_pool_ablation}.
 From this Table, it may be seen that both multi-scale features and standard-deviation pooling improved quality prediction accuracy across databases.